 External examiners are asked to participate in the examinations of certain programmes offered by the IFS.
-In addition to providing students with an independent and external assessment of their work, this practice helps to ensure that the required standards and level of quality of the qualifications awarded are maintained.
+In addition to providing students with an independent and external assessment of their work, this practice helps to ensure that the required standards and level of quality of the qualifications awarded are maintained and continue to improve.

-External examiners' reports are sent to the Education Committee.
+External examiners' reports are sent to the Education Sub-Committee.
 It is expected that due consideration is given to any concerns/recommendations for improvement highlighted in these reports when the programme is reviewed.
-External examiners reports are not published if there is a risk that candidate's confidentiality may be compromised in any way, such in cases of a low number of candidates.
+External examiners' reports are not published if there is a risk that the candidate's confidentiality may be compromised in any way, such as in cases of a low number of candidates.